-It’s clear that social platforms are great tools for showcasing employee stories, the brand’s vision and values, and creating an emotional connection with audiences (yes, B2B companies should strike the emotional cord just like B2C companies do).
+Marketing on social media platforms helps you showcase employee stories, your brand’s vision and values, and create an emotional connection with audiences (yes, B2B companies should strike the emotional chord just like B2C companies do).

 - 89% of marketers say social media is “Very important”, with 30 percent saying it’s “Somewhat important” to their overall marketing strategy, according to Buffer.